Yaariyan (2014 film): Plot

-Living in a university campus set in Sikkim, Lakshya is the son of a martyred army officer but does not appreciate his father's sacrifice for the nation.
-Lakshya, Jiya – a college bombshell, Saloni – a geek, Pardy – a drummer, and Neil – a biker, are five close friends who are exploring the best moments of their lives in college, experiencing different relationships yet living an aimless life.
-Lakshya and his girlfriend, Jenny try to kiss in the library but get interrupted by Pardy and caught by the principal.
-Soon, in a function Lakshya and Jenny again try to use some personal time with Jiya taking her role for the function but things go awry when Jiya gets stripped from her saree in her underwear in front of the audience and Lakshya and Jenny hanging from a chain above.
+Living on a university campus in Gangtok, Sikkim, Lakshya is the son of a martyred army officer who does not appreciate his father's sacrifice for the nation.
+Lakshya, Jiya – a college bombshell, Saloni – a geek, Pardy – a drummer, and Neil – a biker, are five close friends who are exploring the best moments of their lives in college, experiencing different relationships as they lead an aimless life.
+Lakshya and his girlfriend, Jenny, try to kiss in the library but get interrupted by Pardy and caught by the principal.
+Soon, at a function Lakshya and Jenny again try to get intimate with Jiya taking on her role for the function but things go awry when Jiya gets stripped from her saree in her undergarments in front of the audience and Lakshya and Jenny hang from a rope above.
 Jenny then dumps Lakshya.
-They come across a challenge when an Australian businessman buys the college campus and plans to build a casino instead but is ready to lease out the land to the college for 100 years only if they're able to defeat a team of Australian students in a five-round competition.
+They come across a challenge when an Australian businessman buys the college campus and plans to build a casino instead but is ready to lease out the land to the college for 100 years only if they are able to defeat a team of Australian students in a five-round competition.
 The principal chooses the five students to take part in the challenge.

 For the first three rounds they are sent to Australia where Lakshya meets his best friend and cousin Debu.
-During the first round of rock concert, the Australian band steals Lakshya and his band's song, and on protest they brutally beat Debu.
-While Debu is rushed to hospital, Lakshya and the band perform a Hindi song, eventually losing the first round.
+He also meets Jannet, an Australian student, who falls in love with him, and when the teams spend time together at the beach, Lakshya and Jannet make out.
+During the first round of a rock concert, the Australian band steals Lakshya and his band's song, and in protest they brutally beat Debu.
+While Debu is rushed to the hospital, Lakshya and the band perform a Hindi song, eventually losing the first round.
 Saloni then wins the second round which is a chess competition.
-Unable to recover from his injuries, Debu succumbs to death in the hospital.
-Disturbed by his death, Saloni and Neil lose the third round of bike race, giving Australia a 2–1 lead.
+Unable to recover from his injuries, Debu succumbs in the hospital.
+Disturbed by his death, Saloni and Neil lose the third round of the bike race, giving Australia a 2–1 lead.